eianlei/pydplan/doc/fillcalc2.md

 # target users
 The application is intended for certified [Trimix](https://en.wikipedia.org/wiki/Trimix_(breathing_gas)) gas blenders, who [blend gases](https://en.wikipedia.org/wiki/Gas_blending_for_scuba_diving) for [technical scuba diving](https://en.wikipedia.org/wiki/Technical_diving).

+It is assumed that anyone daring to use this application knows what they are doing.

 # disclaimers
 Use this application at your own risk, the author provides no guarantees about the correctness of the application, and assumes no liability for the use of it for any purpose!